When the Harami Pattern Fails: Learn the Hikkake Pattern on Quotex

 Discover what the Hikkake pattern at Quotex can do for you.
 Using our comprehensive guide, you can turn setbacks into trading triumphs when the Harami pattern fails.

-You can significantly impact your trading journey by understanding candlestick patterns.
-You can make money or miss out on opportunities based on this factor.
+With Quotex, you can significantly impact your trading journey by understanding candlestick patterns.
+You could make money or miss out on opportunities based on this factor.
 How do you react when the patterns you rely on fail, such as the Harami pattern?

-At that point, we can pivot to another effective strategy, such as the Hikkake pattern.
-This article will illustrate the intricacies of both Harami and Hikkake patterns, which we understand are essential for keeping up with these evolving patterns.
+If the Harami pattern fails for you, you can pivot to another effective strategy, such as the Hikkake pattern.
+This article will illustrate the intricacies of both Harami and Hikkake patterns, which are essential to know for keeping up with these evolving patterns.

 WHAT IS THE HARAMI PATTERN?

-Let’s imagine: it was Tuesday, and the markets had had a volatile day.
-I was paying attention to a particular stock that had experienced a significant uptrend – a large bullish candlestick.
+Let’s imagine that it was Tuesday, and the markets had had a volatile day.
+There was a particular stock that had experienced a significant uptrend — a large bullish candlestick.
 Despite this, the following day, a smaller candlestick appeared within the previous day’s range.
-The pattern was classic Harami.
+This is a classic Harami pattern.

 Harami patterns reflect a potential trend reversal over two days.
 On the first day, there will be a large candle followed by a smaller candle within the range of that large candle on day two.

-Even though the Harami pattern might seem reliable, there have been times when it has failed me.
-For instance, there were times when trend reversals did not play out as expected.
-Then, I learned about the Hikkake pattern at Quotex and how it can result in better returns.
+Even though the Harami pattern might seem reliable, there are times when it fails.
+For instance, there may be times when trend reversals don’t play out as expected.
+But thankfully, at Quotex, you can also make use of Hikkake patterns, resulting in better returns.

-Hikkake, which means ‘to trap,’ is a relatively more complicated pattern than the Harami, but once you master it, you can reap great rewards.
-Unlike the Harami, a third candle appears, which breaks out of the previous candle’s range, effectively trapping the holder.
+Hikkake, which means “to trap,” is a relatively more complicated pattern than the Harami, but once you master it, you can reap great rewards.
+Unlike with the Harami, a third candle appears that breaks out of the previous candle’s range, effectively trapping the holder.

 You can improve your trading accuracy at Quotex by understanding bullish and bearish Hikkake patterns.
 Bullish Hikkake patterns indicate a possible upward trend, while bearish Hikkake patterns indicate a possible downward movement.